sulli365/crawl4ai-rag/memory-bank/progress.md

   - Updated CLI to support multiple repositories via --repos option
   - Added direct communication with GitHub MCP server using npx
   - Improved error handling with fallback to mock responses
+  - Implemented HTTP-based approach for more reliable communication
+  - Added retry logic for transient failures in all MCP operations
+  - Created test script for verification with the crawl4ai repository

 ## What's Left to Build